 5. Project and Product Management

-• Agile Methodology: How have you implemented agile methodologies in your projects, and what challenges have you faced?
+Agile Methodology: How have you implemented agile methodologies in your projects, and what challenges have you faced?
+What's your project management philosophy?

-• Cross-functional Collaboration: How do you manage and facilitate collaboration between your developers and other departments, like marketing or sales?
+Cross-functional Collaboration: How do you approach improving cross-functional teams?
+How do you manage and facilitate collaboration between your developers and other departments, like marketing or sales?

-• Financial Resources: Describe a moment where you took charge and succeeded (or failed at) managing a difficult financial situation.
+Financial & Engineering Resources: Expect to get a financial management question.
+Describe a moment where you took charge and succeeded (or failed at) managing a difficult financial situation.

 6. Communication and Conflict Resolution

-• Navigating Disagreements: Can you share an instance where you had a major disagreement with a team member?
+Navigating Disagreements: Can you share an instance where you had a major disagreement with a teammate?
 How was it resolved?
+Should communication styles be different from a senior director, direct reports, or even an engineering manager?
+How do you communicate strategic goals?

 7. Client and Stakeholder Management

-• Managing Expectations: How do you manage expectations and communications with stakeholders during project delays or setbacks?
+Managing Expectations: How do you manage expectations and communications with external stakeholders during project delays or setbacks?

 8. Continuous Improvement and Learning

-• Team Learning: How do you lead your dev teams with continuous learning and development initiatives?
+Team Learning: How do you lead your dev teams with continuous learning and development initiatives?
+How do you approach mentoring?

 What's the Difference Between a Director of Engineering and a Vice President of Engineering?

 The distinction may be minuscule or worlds apart, depending on whom you ask.
-While both the Director and VP of Engineering hold vital roles in a company's technological progression, there exist subtle and occasionally pronounced differences between the two job titles:
+While both the Director and VP Engineering hold vital roles in a company's technological progression, there exist subtle and occasionally pronounced differences between the two job titles.
+Here's some more info that will help you further define the director of engineering job description.

 Director of Engineering Salary Expectations: A Global Overview